 Dan Ritchie: Yeah!
 It is called the Functional Fitness Solution.
-If you are 45 and you haven’t exercised in twenty years, like go on and jump in a boot camp, your back and your knees and all kinds of things are going to hurt.
-So we designed it with really a 45 to 55 year old in mind who is not exercising even for a 70 year old who hasn’t exercised in thirty years.
+If you are 45 and you haven’t exercised in twenty years, and you jump into a bootcamp, your back, knees and all kinds of things are going to hurt.
+We designed our program with a 45 to 55 year old in mind who is not exercising … or even for a 70 year old who hasn’t exercised in thirty years.
 They are going to need a lower level.
 We really built the program with 4 levels.
-There is a level 1 that is really designed for someone over 60 who hasn’t been exercising at all and all the way up to a level 4 where we have got Shawna Kaminski, a super fit gal in her 50’s.
-We put her to the test in level four.
+There is a level 1 that is really designed for someone over 60 who hasn’t been exercising at all and all the way up to a level 4 where Shawna Kaminski, a super fit gal in her 50’s, was put to the test.

 Rick Kaselj: That’s not funny at all!
 But I do get those questions from people who are in their 70’s.
 They watch some of the exercises that I do or the workout videos that I get from my friends and on EFI and then tell me that they are way too intense or way too hard.
-They usually say, “I can’t do them or is there something that is not too difficult or like lower level and matches what they are looking for?”
+They usually say, “I can’t do them or is there something that is not too difficult, or at a lower level that matches what they are looking for?”
 It sounds like this is exactly what people are looking for.

 Dan Ritchie: Yeah!
-This is going to be ideal for them because they can start with level one.
-The workouts are as short as 14 to 15 minutes and for some people that is still pretty fatiguing but it’s appropriate.
-There are several level one workouts.
-As they get better and they feel like I need more of a challenge, they go to level two.
-Some clients will never get to level three or four and that is fine.
-They will get great results from level one and level two and they stay right there and that’s perfect.
+This is going to be ideal for them because they can start with Level One.
+The workouts are as short as 14 to 15 minutes, and for some people that is still pretty fatiguing.
+There are several Level One workouts.
+As they get better and they feel like they need more of a challenge, they go to Level Two.
+Some clients will never get to Level Three or Four and that is fine.
+They will get great results from Level One and Level Two.